A brief introduction to DIN sockets on hifi

 Levels

-One thing you quickly find out if you connect to a tape deck using the DIN socket is that the output turns off during recording and for a fairly good reason.
-If I mess with my Sony reel-to-reel I reliably get a nasty high-pitched squeal by turning the monitor switch to "source" and turning up the level of the DIN/microphone inputs, even with no actual input signal.
+One thing you quickly find out if you connect to a tape deck using the DIN socket is that the deck doesn't outőut anything during recording and after messing with my Sony TC-366 for a bit I quickly found out why.
+I could reliably produce a nasty high-pitched feedback squeal by turning the monitor switch to "source" and turning up the level of the DIN/microphone inputs, even with no actual input signal.
 You might think this is down to the signal wires being packed close together in one wire and that certainly has to do with it.
 But there's one more reason which has to do with signal levels.

-Turns out that while the output signal in DIN sockets is roughly equivalent to a line output and DIN inputs on amplifiers can generally be treated the same as a line input, the same is not true for cassette recorders.
+Turns out that while the output signal in DIN sockets is usually roughly equivalent to a line output and DIN inputs on amplifiers can generally be treated the same as a line input, the same is not true for cassette recorders.
 For reasons I can only guess (there's not a lot of information about this, that's why I made this page), tape recorder inputs have a much higher sensitivity, usually in the range of 1..10 millivolts.
-They are effectively as sensitive as a microphone input and in fact they are often connected to the microphone preamplifier of the tape deck.
+They are effectively as sensitive as a microphone input and they are actually often connected to the microphone preamplifier in tape recorders.

 This of course makes DIN inputs much more succeptible to interference or crosstalk from the output.
-However, it also means an ordinary DIN or line level output would overdrive them significantly, even at low volume or recording level.
-To solve this problem, the tape output pins are wired through a fairly high value (several hundred kiloohms) resistor on amplifiers with DIN sockets.
-This attenuates the signal to a level that the input on tape recorders can tolerate, although this arrangement of attenuating a signal and then amplifying it back seems like a good recipe for noise.
-Somewhat surprisingly it seems to work all right in practice as long as you don't want to monitor recordings.
+It also means an ordinary DIN or line level output would overdrive them significantly, even at low volume.
+To solve this, the tape output pins are wired through a fairly high value (several hundred kiloohms) resistor on amplifiers with DIN sockets, attenuating the signal to a level that the input on tape recorders can tolerate.
+Although this arrangement of attenuating a signal and then amplifying it back seems like a good recipe for noise, it seems to work all right in practice.

 1: Separate connectors for the left and right channels do have some creative uses.
 For instance the manual for the Sony reel-to-reel recorder mentioned later on this page outlines a method of overdubbing onto a previous recording by connecting the output of one channel to the input of the other.
 This only works in mono, but normally you'd need two tape recorders or a Tascam Portastudio to do this sort of thing.